Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Introduction

-Regardless of the input space considered, the $\approximateagreement$ problem admits very elegant solutions that follow a common iteration-based outline.
-In each iteration, the parties use some mechanism to distribute their current values (in the first iteration, these are the inputs) to all parties within $O(1)$ rounds of communication.
+Regardless of the input space considered, the $\approximateagreement$ problem admits solutions that follow a common iteration-based outline.
+In each iteration, the parties use a mechanism to distribute their current values to all parties.
 Based on the values received, each party computes a \emph{safe area}: this is a set guaranteed to lie within the convex hull of the values distributed by the honest parties.
-The honest parties' safe areas are not necessarily identical (as the distribution mechanism might not provide identical views), but they are guaranteed to have some intersection.
+The honest parties' safe areas are not necessarily identical, but they have some overlap.
 Each party then computes its new value essentially as a midpoint of the safe area it has obtained.
-The parties' new values come with two properties: they remain within the honest inputs' convex hull, and they become closer with each iteration.
+The parties' new values remain within the honest inputs' convex hull, and they become closer with each iteration.
 This way, after a sufficient number of iterations, $\approximateagreement$ is achieved.